Home court: LeBron savors special All-Star trip back to Ohio

 AP Sports Writer

-CLEVELAND (AP) — On the court where he burst onto the national scene as a high school phenom, LeBron James is getting the chance to live out his childhood All-Star dream.
+CLEVELAND (AP) — On the court where he burst onto the national scene as a high school phenom, LeBron James lived out a childhood All-Star dream.

-The skinny 12-year-old kid, who longed to make the short trip from Akron to Cleveland the last time the world’s best basketball players visited Ohio 25 years ago, had a moment as precious as any MVP trophy.
+The skinny 12-year-old kid, who longed to make the short trip from Akron to Cleveland the last time the world’s best basketball players visited Ohio 25 years ago, had a moment as precious as any MVP trophy on Saturday.

 Back at Wolstein Center, James found himself surrounded by his best friends, the high school teammates, the ones who have been there for every step of his amazing journey.